 All assessment tasks need to be submitted in the format required by the teacher.
+Students may be required to submit written tasks electronically via the Turn It In website.
 The task sheet will inform students as to how each task is to be submitted.